 The College is fortunate to assist in the coordination and delivery of a number of external or private scholarship awards from various civic groups, clubs, and agencies.
-Potential donors or scholarship committee chairpersons are encouraged to contact the Financial Aid Office or the COD Foundation Office if assistance is needed in establishing or implementing a private scholarship program.
+Potential donors or scholarship committee chairpersons are encouraged to contact the COD Foundation Office if assistance is needed in establishing or implementing a private scholarship program.
 For more information, please call (760) 776-7435.